Introduction To Microsclerotherapy (Spider Vein Removal)

 There may be some bruising and swelling to the veins initially and they will slowly start to disappear over a 6 week period.
 At this stage the area can be reassessed and further treatments performed as required.

-The sclerosant used is one of the most popular sclerosants in the world and has been used safely and effectively in millions of treatments.
+The sclerosant used is one of the most popular sclerosants in the world and has been used effectively in millions of treatments.
 As with any medical treatment there may be transient expected side effects and more serious side effects.
 This will be discussed in your consultation with the doctor.

 Common side effects may include itching, mild pain for a few days after treatment, redness and swelling to areas of injection (this is usually a reaction to the sclerosant and can be treated with compression and massage), bruising, tender lumps, swelling of the lower limb or ankle, matting (development of a fine network of capillaries) and pigmentation due to iron pigment being released from the veins.

 + WHAT ARE THE COSTS?

 To view our up to date pricing with our Cosmetic Doctors, please visit our Medical Treatment Doctor Pricing page and look up under the Microsclerotherapy section.